PetchMa/ML_GBT_SETI/README.md

-# ML GBT SETI Project
+# ML GBT SETI Project : [Must Read]
 This is the development repository for the search algorithm using semi-unsupervised technique for Summer Research @UC Berkeley SETI.
-***Please note that the repository alone is messy, please follow the menu directory in this readme to browse the code base.***
+***Please note that the repository alone is messy, please follow the menu directory in this readme to browse the code base.***  This is the evolution of [Deep SETI](https://github.com/PetchMa/DeepSeti)

 # Original Background Datasets
 The original training dataset is described in our paper.
 Specific links to download the dataset are the following for TRAINING: